CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise01-dev.md

       ![Picture](./images1/Ex6-40-condition.png)

 1. You will see an error message **Only playbooks configured for the incident trigger can be selected.
-If a playbook appears unavailable, it means Microsoft Sentinel does not have explicit permissions to run it**, click on **Manage playbook permissions**
+If a playbook appears unavailable, it means Microsoft Sentinel does not have explicit permissions to run it**, click on **Manage playbook permissions.**

     ![Picture](./images1/Ex6-40-sentinel-rg1.png)